Damped Harmonic Motion Solver

 The process

-My group and I first came up with a high level flowchart of the circuit before then simulating it in ltSPICE.
+I first came up with a high level flowchart of the circuit before then simulating it in ltSPICE.
 It worked as expected so we then went to breadboarding.
 I used an LM358N as my Op-Amp coupled with a 12v dual rail supply.
 (I had to create a virtual ground, because I only have a single rail supply).

 Potentiometers were put on the inputs to the summing amplifiers to adjust the coefficients, and a simple voltage divider with a pushbutton acted as a way to initialize the system.